 Admission of Children Outside Their Normal Age Group

 Parents may request that their child is admitted outside their normal age group.
 To do so parents should include a request with their application, specifying why admission out of normal year group is being requested.

-The school will operate a waiting list for each year group.
-Where the school receives more applications for places than there are places available, a waiting list will operate until the 31st December.
+The Academy will operate a waiting list for each year group.
+Where the Academy receives more applications for places than there are places available, a waiting list will operate until 31 December.
 This will be maintained by the Academy Trust and it will be open to any parent to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.

 Children’s position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 The waiting list will be reordered in accordance with the oversubscription criteria whenever anyone is added to or leaves the waiting list.

 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.

 Appellants should contact RMBC School Admissions Team at the following address: